Obstructive sleep apnea care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic doctors have expertise in treating obstructive sleep apnea with nonsurgical treatments, including continuous positive airway pressure (CPAP) and other therapies.
+Mayo Clinic experts have expertise in treating obstructive sleep apnea with nonsurgical approaches, including continuous positive airway pressure (CPAP) and other therapies.
 When necessary, referral for surgery, such as minimally invasive procedures, jaw surgery and others, will be considered.

 Expertise and rankings

 - Experience.
 Mayo Clinic experts trained in sleep medicine have extensive experience in diagnosing and treating adults and children with obstructive sleep apnea and other sleep disorders.
 More than 42,000 people receive care for obstructive sleep apnea at Mayo Clinic locations each year.

 - Specialized care.
 Each Mayo Clinic location offers a sleep disorders center accredited by the American Academy of Sleep Medicine and staffed by specialists trained in diagnosing and treating sleep disorders.

 - Research.
 Mayo Clinic experts and researchers study new diagnosis and treatment options for obstructive sleep apnea and other sleep disorders and conduct clinical trials.